Growing Your Business

 The Coronavirus Job Retention Scheme

-As you're probably aware, the government is currently offering to pay 80% of employee's wages, plus all National Insurance and pension contributions, if you put staff on furlough.
+The government is once again offering to pay 80% of employee's wages if you put staff on furlough.
 The scheme is easy to access and apply for, and you will receive funds within six days of applying.
 It's been reported that around 70% of private sector companies have furloughed their staff to date.

 The Coronavirus Business Interruption Loan Scheme